From Tokyo to Turin to LA, Trump’s policies loom over May Day marches

 PARIS (AP) — French union leaders condemned the "Trumpization" of world politics, while in Italy, May Day protesters paraded a puppet of the American president through the streets of Turin.

-Across continents, tens of thousands turned out for Thursday's rallies marking International Workers' Day, many citing President Donald Trump's agenda — from aggressive tariffs spurring fears of global economic turmoil to immigration crackdowns — as a central concern.
+Across continents, hundreds of thousands turned out for Thursday's rallies marking International Workers' Day, many united in anger over U.S. President Donald Trump's agenda — from aggressive tariffs stoking fears of global economic turmoil to immigration crackdowns.

-In the United States, organizers said this year's protests aimed to push back against efforts to roll back protections for immigrants, federal workers and diversity initiatives.
+In the United States, organizers framed this year's protests as a pushback against what they called a sweeping assault on labor protections, diversity initiatives and federal employees.

 In Germany, union leaders warned that extended workdays and rising anti-immigrant sentiment were dismantling labor protections.
-And in Bern, Switzerland, thousands marched behind banners denouncing fascism and war — part of a wider backlash against the global surge of hard-right politics.
+In Bern, Switzerland, thousands marched behind banners denouncing fascism and war — part of a wider backlash against the global surge of hard-right politics.

+In France, union leaders predicted hundreds of thousands would join demonstrations across the country, fueled by anger over U.S. military and trade influence in Europe.
+Far-left leader Jean-Luc Mélenchon condemned Washington’s role in global instability, accusing the U.S. of pushing Europe toward conflict and economic subservience.

+“If the North Americans don’t want our goods anymore, we can just sell them to others,” he said.

-In Taiwan, President Lai Ching-te referenced new U.S. tariffs under Trump as he promoted a proposed spending bill aimed at stabilizing the job market and supporting livelihoods.
-In the Philippines, protest leader Mong Palatino warned that "tariff wars and policies of Trump" threatened local industries.
+Taiwan's President Lai Ching-te cited new U.S. tariffs under Trump as he promoted a sweeping economic package aimed at shoring up jobs and industry.
+In the Philippines, protest leader Mong Palatino warned that "tariff wars and policies of Trump" threatened local industries and people's livelihoods.

-In Japan, Trump's image loomed over the day quite literally, as a truck in the Tokyo march carried a doll made to resemble him.
-There, participants’ demands ranged from higher wages and gender equality to health care, disaster relief, a ceasefire in Gaza and an end to Russia’s invasion of Ukraine.
+In Japan, Trump’s image loomed over the day — quite literally — as a truck in the Tokyo march carried a doll made to resemble him.
+Demonstrators there called for higher wages, gender equality, health care, disaster relief, a ceasefire in Gaza, and an end to Russia’s invasion of Ukraine.

 “For our children to be able to live with hope, the rights of workers must be recognized,” said Junko Kuramochi, a member of a mothers’ group in Tokyo.

-Tadashi Ito, a union construction worker, said he worried about rising prices for imported raw materials.
+Tadashi Ito, a union construction worker, said he feared the rising cost of imported raw materials.

-Under overcast skies in Taipei, about 2,500 Taiwanese union members began a march at the presidential office, representing sectors from fisheries to telecommunications.
-Protesters warned that Trump’s tariffs could cost jobs.
+Under overcast skies in Taipei, about 2,500 union members marched from the presidential office, representing sectors from fisheries to telecommunications.
+Protesters warned that Trump’s tariffs could lead to job losses.

-President Lai said on Facebook that his government had submitted a 410 billion New Taiwan dollar ($12.8 billion) bill to support industry and stabilize the job market.
+Lai said his administration had submitted a 410 billion New Taiwan dollar ($12.8 billion) bill to support local industry and shield the economy from global shocks.

-In Manila, thousands of Filipino workers marched near the presidential palace, where police blocked access with barricades.
-Protesters demanded higher wages and stronger protections for local jobs and businesses.
+In Manila, thousands of Filipino workers rallied near the presidential palace, where police blocked access with barricades.
+Protesters demanded wage hikes and stronger protections for local jobs and small businesses.

-In Indonesia, President Prabowo Subianto greeted thousands of workers who cheered him in Jakarta's National Monument Park.
+In Jakarta, Indonesian President Prabowo Subianto addressed a cheering crowd at the National Monument Park.

-“The government that I lead will work as hard as possible to eliminate poverty from Indonesia,” Subianto told the crowd.
+“The government that I lead will work as hard as possible to eliminate poverty from Indonesia,” he said.

-About 200,000 Indonesian workers were expected to take part in May Day marches across Southeast Asia’s largest economy, according to Said Iqbal, president of the Confederation of Indonesian Trade Unions.
-They are demanding an end to outsourcing rules, wage raises, and protection for domestic workers and migrant workers abroad, Iqbal said.
+Roughly 200,000 workers were expected to take part in May Day rallies across Southeast Asia’s largest economy, according to Said Iqbal, president of the Confederation of Indonesian Trade Unions.
+Their demands included wage increases, an end to outsourcing, and stronger protections for both domestic and migrant laborers.

 Istanbul mayor's arrest in focus of protests in Turkey